 Mid-Priced: Earbuds & Earphones Under $150

 Headphones in this tier have a few more features, more rugged construction, and improved sound compared to entry-level options.
-Shure SE215-UNI in-ear monitors offer great sonic isolation and feature the UNI communication cable for taking calls and controlling music playback.
-There are also SE215 in-ears available without the UNI cable.
-Sennheiser IE40 PRO headphones are designed for onstage musicians, but even if you don’t perform live, you’ll appreciate their rugged build, great audio clarity and cofmort!
+Shure SE215 in-ear monitors offer great sonic isolation and are thoroughly tested by Shure for durability and sonic performance.
+Sennheiser IE100 PRO headphones are designed for onstage musicians, but even if you don’t perform live, you’ll appreciate their rugged build, great audio clarity and cofmort!
 Mee Audio Pinnacle P2 HiFi in-ear headphones bring audiophile sound to the streaming crowd with handmade 10mm drivers and phone-friendly low-impedance voice coils.
 Mackie’s MP-120 in-ears have an ergonomic design to stay put in your ear whether you’re wearing them in the gym or on the stage.

 High-End: Earbuds & Earphones $150+